Mintri1199/Giphy-Search-App/README.md

-# Giphy-Search-App
+# Giphy Search App

-A simple Giphy search app using Node.js and the Giphy API that run locally
+This is a project from Make School online tutorials

-This project utilized handlebars.js, node.js, and express.js
+A simple Giphy search app using Node.js and the Giphy API.